 Transfer noodles to serving platter or bowl(s).
 Garnish with sesame seeds.

 Serve with garlic chili sauce, as desired.
 Eat hot, room temperature or cold.

-NOTE: Since I thoroughly enjoy fresh ginger, I usually grate in a little additional fresh ginger right before I transfer the prepared chow mein to serving dishes.
+NOTE: Since I thoroughly enjoy fresh ginger, I usually grate in a little additional fresh ginger right before I transfer the prepared lo mein to serving dishes.
 It gives such a great pop of extra ginger flavor.
 This step, however, is optional.